 About Strategic Planning

-Define the long-term strategy and optimize resource allocation to achieve your organization vision.
-Articulate your strategic plan and focus your strategy towards organizational alignment.
+Define the long-term strategy and optimize resource allocation to achieve your organization's vision.
+Articulate your strategic plan and focus your strategy toward organizational alignment.

 WHY STRATEGIC PLANNING?